SpareCores/sc-www/src/assets/articles/multi-core-scalability.md

 1. If single-core performance is important, feel free to choose a machine with Turbo Boost (or similar) enabled!
 [Spare Cores](https://sparecores.com/) helps find the best single-core performance machine.
-2. If your application frequently needs to use many cores, we should definitely measure its performance on the selected machines, using the scaling graphs on [Spare Cores](https://sparecores.com/) as a guide.
+2. If your application frequently needs to use many cores, you should definitely measure its performance on the selected machines, using the scaling graphs on [Spare Cores](https://sparecores.com/) as a guide.
 3. "Neighbors" can significantly affect your machine's performance.
 It's possible that using multiple smaller machines is better than using one large one!